-The importance of collecting social proof (using the thoughts and words of others to prove the value you add) has been a common theme for us this year.
+The importance of collecting social proof (obviously, Google reviews; using the thoughts and words of others to prove the value you add) has been a common theme for us this year.

-If you want to carve a niche as a ‘go to’ local adviser, we recommend collecting social proof (initially at least, we still love client videos) in three ways:
+If you want to carve a niche as a ‘go to’ local adviser, we recommend collecting social proof (initially at least, we still love client videos) in 3 ways:

 - Google reviews

 You can read more about why this is the most effective combination here: Collecting client reviews: VouchedFor, Google or Facebook, which should you use?